elisagdelope/elisagdelope.rblogdown/content/authors/admin/_index.md

 highlight_name: true
 ---

-### Welcome to my corner of the internet! 👋
+### A world of opportunity 👋
-I'm interested in applying machine learning methods to solve challenges in the biomedical realm.
+I apply machine learning methods to solve challenges in biomedicine.

-My background includes a blend of machine (and deep) learning modelling & bioinformatics.
-I currently work at the University of Luxembourg, where I extend my PhD work on graph representation learning for omics data.
-Additionally, I'm a [Google summer of code '24 contributor](https://summerofcode.withgoogle.com/programs/2024/projects/554MrMl8) on the [*deepchem*](https://deepchem.readthedocs.io/en/latest/) library, where I integrate protein language models for predicting binding sites.
+Currently working at Keysight Technologies as a ML researcher, my background includes a blend of machine (and deep) learning modelling & bioinformatics.

+Some highlights of the last years:
+- Contributed to [DeepChem](https://deepchem.io/) integrating a protein language model to predict binding sites as part of the [Google Summer of Code](https://summerofcode.withgoogle.com/) fellowship.
-I recently graduated from my doctoral studies (yay!), in which I focused on statistical and ML methods to identify blood-based molecular markers for Parkinson's disease diagnosis and prognosis.
-One of the highlights of my PhD was being awarded [Fondation de Luxembourg's fellowship](https://www.uni.lu/fstm-fr/news/2022-pelican-grant-five-doctoral-students-awarded/) to do a research visit in Cambridge, where I focused on exciting graph representation learning models (aka graph ML or geometric DL) with [Pietro Liò](https://www.cl.cam.ac.uk/~pl219/) (Cambridge Univeristy) and  [Petar Veličković](https://www.linkedin.com/in/petarvelickovic/?originalSubdomain=uk) (Google DeepMind).
+- Recently completed my PhD (yay!), focusing on statistical, ML, and graph representation learning methods to identify blood-based molecular markers for Parkinson's disease diagnosis and prognosis.
+Feature selection and engineering, confounding factors & explainable AI.
+Check it out [here](https://orbilu.uni.lu/handle/10993/60638)!
+- During my PhD I got a [Fondation de Luxembourg's fellowship](https://www.uni.lu/fstm-fr/news/2022-pelican-grant-five-doctoral-students-awarded/) to visit Prof. [Pietro Liò](https://www.cl.cam.ac.uk/~pl219/) (Cambridge University) and  [Petar Veličković](https://www.linkedin.com/in/petarvelickovic/?originalSubdomain=uk) (Google DeepMind).
+I focused on graph representation learning models for omics data.
+- While at Cambridge, racing with the triathlon club the Varsity duathlon against Oxford - quite an experience! *Obviously, we won*

-Beyond research, I'm a fellow of the 2023 [MIT Catalyst fellowhip program](https://catalyst.mit.edu/), where I explore the space of un-met needs in health(-tech) and I proudly serve as a [global shaper](https://www.globalshapers.org/) recognized by the World Economic Forum of Geneva.
+- Fellow of the 2023 [MIT Catalyst program](https://catalyst.mit.edu/), exploring unmet needs in health(-tech)
+- Proud [global shaper](https://www.globalshapers.org/) recognized by the World Economic Forum of Geneva, to make the world a better place.

-At work and in life, I thrive in collaborative, engaging atmospheres and enjoy sports, from padel tennis to running, with a special fondness for outdoor activities.
-While at Cambridge, I raced with the triathlon club the Varsity duathlon against Oxford - quite an experience!
-In my downtime, I enjoy indulging in a good book and the occasional slice of carrot cake with a glass of white wine.
+- Discovered the joy indulging in a good book with the occasional slice of carrot cake or a glass of white wine.

-Now that you know me a bit better, please don't hesitate to get in touch if you'd like to chat about any of the above (or anything in techbio) or if you're interested in collaborating on a project.
-I'm always open to new opportunities and connections 🤗
+- Some people read my <a href="https://elisagdelope.rbind.io/#posts" rel="noopener noreferrer">posts</a> on both technical and non technical stuff.

+Get in touch if you’re tackling complex ML problems.
+I’m available for consulting and collaboration 🤗

 Disclaimer: this site is currently under (active) construction!